dacorvo/kaizouman.github.io/_posts/2023-05-25-machine-learning-quantization-introduction.md

 - additions between the integer mantissa of inputs can only be performed if they are in the same scale,
 - operations that combine the integer mantissa of inputs channels can only be performed if the channels are in the same scale,\
 i.e if the inputs are quantized per-tensor.

+>Note: in [another post](/2023/05/quantization-scales-alignment.html) I explain how it is possible to add two inputs quantized with different scales by adding an explicit alignment operation beforehand.

 From an implementation perspective, operations accepting linearly quantized inputs are very specific to each device.